 Everyone wants to be a CDP.
-Here's who's actually doing it.
+Here's who is.

 While CDPs are an emerging technology, the marketplace has already started to expand to include CDP providers and periphery providers.